AlgoTradingHub/theplatform-book/source/reference/types/scalars/scalars.md

 # Scalars

-Scalars are value types.
+Scalars are vаlue types.
 They contain their payload directly and don't need boxing.

 - Characters are enclosed in double quotes `"` and can make use of the escape sequences `\n`, `\t`, `\"` or `\ ` to produce a newline, tab, double quote or backslash character, respectively.
 If more than one unescaped character is enclosed in quotes, the noun is a list of characters (see below), also known as a string.